Fluxer-py/fluxer.py/.github/PULL_REQUEST_TEMPLATE.md

   <!-- - [ ] The documentation has been updated according to the changes.  -->

 - [ ] This Pull Request fixes an issue.
-- [ ] This Pull Request adds one or more things.
+- [ ] This Pull Request adds one or more features.